thelunatic/rtems_gsoc18/_posts/2018-05-16-build-path.md

 Apart from and addition of the `--coverage` option, we made another difference in the command addition of `--rtems-builddir` option.
 It surely made the job simple for us as we could take the path to the build directory from the user but it changed the way how the tester works!
-This would create so much confusion in whole userbase, it would need updating all the documentations and manuals and still there would be so much confusions for the users who would see a sudden change in the command line arguments of the tool they had been using for long.
+This would create so much confusion in the whole user base, it would need updating all the documentations and manuals and users would still be puzzled to see a sudden change in the command line arguments of the tool they had been using for long.

-A very good lesson was learnt from this is that the user interface should not be compromised for the ease of fixing an issue.
+This taught me a very good lesson, the solutions that we're generating, shouldn't compromise with the familiar user interface just for the simplicity of development.

 We got back to work, which followed a series of updates to covoar and the coverage script.
-And then we arrived at a solution where only the addition of `--coverage` options makes it work.
+And then we arrived at a solution where only the addition of `--coverage` option makes it work.

 I'll be posting on the working of the coverage soon.